khantnaingset-kns/terraform-ci-cd-workshop/README.md

 # Overview

 Whole infrastructure is hand code by scratch.
 Modules are split for reusability and easier management.
-Initially planned to use `.tfvars` but due to the nature of project is demonstration, I reduced the environment complexity by not using `.tfvars` and hand code almost everything inside [`variables.tf`] and `locals.tf`
+Initially planned to use `.tfvars` but due to the nature of project is demonstration, I reduced the environment complexity by not using `.tfvars` and hand code almost everything inside [`variables.tf`] and `locals.tf`, I know this is bad practices, but since this is demo, I guess this won't be a problem.

 # Modules